CaioCeretta/udemy-chad-spring-boot/03-hibernate-jpa-crud/section3-comments.md

           ■ Create implementation of `org.hibernate.id.IdentifierGenerator`
           ■ Override the method: public Serializable generate(...) and inside this generate method we provide our custom business logic or corporate logic for generating a given ID.

+    ● Coding

+      some comments should be placed in intellij code

+      1. Open cruddemo application we just created inside intellij
+      2. create new package entity under the artifact name package
+      3. inside entity, create a `Student` class
+      4. map the class to a database table, using the @Entity, @Table(name="student"), and @ColumnName annotations
+      5. define a no-argument constructor and also create a constructor that accepts argument

+      ○ Why sometimes we don't need to specify the `this` keyword when calling a parameter inside a class

+        ■ This question arose when creating getters in intellij, such as public String getEmail() { return email; }
+        ■ If email is a private attribute, why on the getter we didn't have to specify this.email ?

+        ■ In Java, and many OOP languages, the this keyword refers to the current object instance.
+But we don't always need to write it explicitly, depending on the context □ Why we don't need `this` in this case?
+            ▢ the firstName, for instance, is a field class.
+Inside an instance method, Java automatically looks for variables in this order:
+              1. Local variables/parameters of the method
+              2. Fields of the current object (`this.field`)

+            Since there's no local variable called id inside the method.
+Java knows we mean the field of the class.
+So writing return id; is a shorthand for `return this.id;`

+        ■ When we must use `this`?

+          □ We need `this` when there's ambiguity — for example, if a local variable or parameter has the same name as the field, such as the case of a setter
+            ▢ private int id;
+              public void setId(int id) {
+                  this.id = id;  // left side = field, right side = parameter
+              }

+          □ without `this` java would think both `id` refer to the method parameter, which makes the assignment

+  ## Lesson 10 ~ 11: Saving a Java Object with JPA - Overview

+    ● Sample App Features

+      ○ _Create_ a new Student
+      ○ _Read_ a Student
+      ○ _Update_ a Student
+      ○ _Delete_ a Student

+      ○ Which is basically a CRUD app

+    ● Student Data Access Object

+      ○ DAO is responsible for interfacing with the database ○ This is a common design pattern

+      ○ Cruddemo app <-> Student DAO <-> Database

+        ■ Which is basically a multidirectional communication where the app talks with the Dao, who talks to db, and vice versa

+        ■ This is kind of like a helper class for communicating with the database.

+      ○ The Data Access will have a number of methods, such as save, finders, update, delete, and others.

+      ○ It also needs a JPA entity manager, which is the main component for saving / retrieving entities, which the DAO talks to, and it communicates with one or more steps until reaching the database

+    ● JPA Entity Manager

+      ○ Our JPA Entity Manager needs a Data Source
+      ○ The Data Source defines database connection info ○ Entity Manager and Data Source are automatically created by `SP` ■ Based on the file: application.properties (JDBC URL, user_id, password, etc)

+      ○ Student DAO <-> Entity Manager <-> Data Source <-> database
+        ■ We have our DAO, that is going to make use of an entity manager, which in turn make use of a given data source.
+        ■ And we'll actually inject the entity manger into our Student DAO

+      ○ But what about JpaRepository?

+        ■ Some people may have already heard or read something about JpaRepository, and at this point of the course, we may wonder: "Well, what about JpaRepository?
+Why are we not using it?"

+        ■ Spring Data JPA has JpaRepository interface

+          □ It provides JPA database access with minimal coding, but there were some questions made by other students to the teacher asking about the JpaRepository in place of entityManager, so which one is better?

+            .
+The short answer to this question is: Yes, we will use JpaRepository in the course .
+It will be covered later in the course
+            .
+In this course, the instructor wants to show various techniques for using JPA .
+Knowing BOTH entityManager and JpaRepository will help us on future projects .
+And developers who know both entityManager and JpaRepository can solve more issues and contribute more on a team, different from who knows only one of these.

+        ■ In simple terms, when to use which?

+          □ If we need low-level control and flexibility, use EntityManager □ If we want high-level of abstraction, use JpaRepository

+        ■ Use Case

+          □ Entity Manager

+            .
+Need low-level control over the database operations and want to write custom queries .
+Provides low-level access to JPA and work directly with JPA entities .
+Complex queries that require advanced features such as native SQL queries or stored procedure calls.
+            .
+When we have custom requirements that are not easily handled by higher-level abstractions.

+          □ JpaRepository

+            .
+Provides commonly used CRUD operations out of the box, reducing the amount of code we need to write .
+Additional features such as pagination, sorting .
+Generate queries based on Java method names .
+Can also create custom queries using @Query

+          □ Instructor Recommendation

+            .
+Choice depends on the application requirements and developer preference .
+We can use both in the same project

+            .
+For learning purposes, it is recommended learning EntityManager first then learn JpaRepository .
+This will help us understand the low-level coding behind the scenes and then we can use JpaRepository for some of the more additional features there.
+            .
+Knowing BOTH EntityManager and JpaRepository will help us on future projects